-Long before humans invented the internet, the trees and plants hand created their own web for communication between individuals and species.
+Long before humans invented the internet, trees and plants hand-created their own web for communication between individuals and species.
 This may sound crazy, but there’s a lot of science to back this up.
 Trees and fungi are connected through a dizzyingly complex underground network.
 Welcome to the Wood Wide Web.

 The wood wide web is a complex network of fungi and bacteria that connects trees together.
 First discovered in 1990 by forester Suzanne Simard, who dug deep into the world beneath our feet to study how plants exchange dialogue with each other.
 Simard identified something called a hub tree, or “mother tree”.